The Annual Plan and Budget 2020-21 details what Council will deliver within the financial year and how these activities will be funded.

 Underlying budget deficit of $57.4 million

 Expenditure highlights for the coming year

-In response to COVID-19, the City of Melbourne is investing $50 million in a rate relief and stimulus package and we will implement a freeze on rates for residential and commercial properties.
+In response to COVID-19, the City of Melbourne is investing $50 million in a rate relief and stimulus package and we will implement a zero net increase in rates for residential and commercial properties.
 This investment in business recovery will help to keep Melburnians in jobs.
 This recovery package includes:

 - $75,000 in funding to recognised business associations, so they can support their members

 - $6 million will go towards extra cleaning in public areas to bolster community confidence as people return to our streets

 - Traders can also request a free service to clean and sanitise door handles and other high touch-points areas around their business.

 We will deliver $175.8 million in shovel-ready capital works projects designed to create jobs, stimulate the economy and improve Melbourne’s liveability.

 Our capital works projects will construct more public open space, renew our parks and gardens, enhance our recreation and community facilities, and improve waste collection, roads, cycling lanes, laneways and footpaths.